 Note that this is true even if you think you’re one of the 30 percent of people who act appropriately when it comes to blame.
-That’s because how you perceive yourself may differ from how others perceive you, as the media CEO example above illustrates.
+That’s because how you perceive yourself may differ from how others perceive you, as the CEO example above illustrates.
 Moreover, each situation is different, because behavior that was appropriate in the past might be perceived as extrapunitive, impunitive, or intropunitive in a new organization or role.

 Embrace new strategies

-Once you understand what messages you’re sending and what messages others are receiving, you can begin changing your behavior with four simple steps that work regardless of your type:
+Once you understand what messages you’re sending and what messages others are receiving, you can begin changing your behavior with four simple steps that work, regardless of your type:

 Reflect regularly.
 Different things trigger extrapunitive, impunitive and intropunitive reactions.
 At the end of a set period — a performance cycle or a project, for example — reflect on how you performed.
 What happened?
-How did you respond?
+How did you react?
 Be sure to consider how the situation and the people affected your behavior and the outcome.

 After you’ve begun to understand your own tendencies, it’s important to understand the tendencies of others — and encourage them to improve.
 Having insight into others’ reactions to failure can help you provide appropriate and timely feedback that will in turn increase others’ self-awareness and political awareness, ultimately helping them to change their ways.